 You may have recently heard about ‘porcelain tiles’ as you started the hunt for some tiles to renovate or build your new home.
-Many wonder what exactly the difference between ceramic and porcelain tiles is.
+Many wonder what’s the difference between ceramic and porcelain tiles?
 The word ‘ceramic tiles’ is often used to refer to a wide range of tiles, sometimes even referring to porcelain tiles making the distinction even more unclear.
 But it’s important for you to know what the difference between ceramic and porcelain tiles is so that you can make an informed decision for your new project as the difference between the two is significant.

 Ceramic tiles are the type of tile which have been produced for centuries since the middle ages.
 The ceramic body is baked in a kiln and it mostly comes with glazing which adds beautiful colours and patterns to the surface of the tile.
 They are still being produced by most tile manufacturers around the world, including top Italian tile manufacturers, due to the comparatively low production costs and for its relatively easy installation process because of its softer body.
 It’s a great option for wall coverings as you will have a wide range of colour and pattern variations to choose from.
 They are light and also they are easy to cut and drill holes through.